What's the Best Leverage to Use in XAUUSD?

 Sometimes the leverage ratio also can be written as 100:1 or 50:1 or 10:1 depending on your broker.

-The ratio just illustrates the amount of leverage whether it's written 100:1 or 1:100.
+This ratio just illustrates and shows the amount of leverage whether it's written 100:1 or 1:100.

-Leverage of 1:50 means you have borrowed using 1:50 and increased your capital 50 times.
+Leverage of 1:50 means you have borrowed using 1:50 and increased your trade capital 50 times.

-Leverage of 1:10 means you have borrowed using 1:10 and increased your capital 10 times.
+Leverage of 1:10 means you have borrowed using 1:10 and increased your trade capital 10 times.

 Example:

-We will use this example to explain what leverage is?
+We will use this illustration to explain what trading leverage is?
 If your broker assigns you leverage of 100:1 (this the best option to select as the maximum leverage for any account)

 This means you borrow $100 for every $1 you've in your gold account.

-To put in another way your online broker gives you $100 for every one dollar in your account.
-This is what is referred to as leverage.
+To put in another way your broker gives you $100 dollars for every one dollar in your account.
+This is what is known as leverage.

-This means if you open a account with $1,000 & your leverage ratio option is 100:1, then you get $100 for every $1 you that you have in your trading account, the total amount that you'll control is:
+This means if you open a account with $1,000 & your leverage option is 100:1, then you get $100 for every $1 you that you have on your trading account, the total amount that you'll control is:

 If for 1 dollar the broker gives you 100